andlin03/EasyGraph/README.md

 ### Register your App

-To use the module you first have to [register your app](https://docs.microsoft.com/en-us/graph/auth-register-app-v2) in Azure AD and [delegate permissions and consents](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent) for the type of requests your script will use.
+To use the module you first have to [register your app](https://docs.microsoft.com/en-us/graph/auth-register-app-v2) in Azure AD, and [delegate permissions and consents](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent) for the type of requests your script will use.

 For Certificate and Client Secret authentication your App need Application permissions, and for User and Device Code authentication your App need Delegated permissions.